BenjaminSchwenker/tbsw/README_X0.md

 generating a calibrated X/X0 image.
 All of these steps are included in the example script.
 The different steps are described in the following bullet points:

+__0. Simulation of digits:__

+   The example script generates two data sets of raw digits  stored in slcio files.
+One set coming from a simulation of the telescope without any additional material within the telescope arms is used in the calibration step.
+The other simulation includes a 16x8mm aluminium plate with a material step in the center of the telescope.
+The data from this simulation will be reconstructed (using the calibration from the air data set) and a calibrated image of the the material distribution will be generated.

-1) Telescope Calibration:
+__1. Telescope Calibration:__

-   In this first step a noisy pixel mask, a cluster calibration and telescope alignment is performed.
+   In this first analysis step noisy pixel masks will be produced and cluster calibration and telescope alignment is carried out.
 The steering files, which are used during this process are described in README.md and can be found in workspace/steering-files/x0-sim/ .The calibration results can be found in workspace/cal-files/default/ .
+For the calibration the air MC data is used.

-2) Scattering angle Reconstruction:
+__2. Scattering angle Reconstruction:__

-   Using the calibration results from the previous step the scattering angles on the DUT are reconstructed.
-During the angle reconstruction step the workspace/steering-files/x0-sim/reco.xml steering file is used.
+   Using the calibration results from the previous step the scattering angles on the aluminium DUT are reconstructed.
+During the angle reconstruction step the workspace/steering-files/x0-sim/reco.xml steering file is employed.
 The reco.xml for the X0 analysis contains the following processors:

-     2.1) M26Clusterizer:			Input: NoiseDB (must be present in cal-files/default) and M26 digit collection,
+     _1. M26Clusterizer:_			Input: NoiseDB (must be present in cal-files/default) and M26 digit collection,
                          	        Output: M26 clusters
-     2.2) GoeHitMaker:				Input: clusterDB (must be present in cal-files/default) and M26 clusters,
+     _2. GoeHitMaker:_				Input: clusterDB (must be present in cal-files/default) and M26 clusters,
                         	    	Output: M26 hits
-	 2.3) Fastracker (downstream):  Input: alignmentDB (must be in cal-files/default) and M26 hits (only downstream hits),
+	 _3. Fastracker (downstream):_  Input: alignmentDB (must be in cal-files/default) and M26 hits (only downstream hits),
                                     Output: downstream tracks
-     2.4) Fastracker (upstream):    Input: alignmentDB (must be in cal-files/cal-tag) and M26 hits (only upstream hits),
+     _4. Fastracker (upstream):_    Input: alignmentDB (must be in cal-files/cal-tag) and M26 hits (only upstream hits),
                                     Output: upstream tracks
-     2.7) X0ImageProducer:          Input: alignmentDB (must be present in cal-files/cal-tag),
+     _5. X0ImageProducer:_          Input: alignmentDB (must be present in cal-files/cal-tag),
                                     get kink calculates angles from tracks, Output: X0 root file

    The results of the angle reconstruction can be found at